cdr6934/cdr6934/README.md

 # About Me
 A data scientist / software engineer who enjoys working with data and solving problems.
+Of this work,

 ### 🔭 I’m currently working on ...